I hear the drums echo in the night ~ Toto: Africa

 Experience: some of the best safari guides in Africa.

-Added value: a largely untouched by time, undeveloped country in the main, which, as a result, offers great authenticity and a strong sense of true wilderness.
-This is home to all the iconic wild animals we know and love, and not only that, some of the finest game rangers in Africa have trained and worked here.
+Added value: a largely untouched by time, undeveloped country which, as a result, offers great authenticity and a strong sense of true wilderness.
+This is home to all the iconic wild animals we know and love, and not only that, some of the finest game rangers in Africa have trained and continue to work here.
 In addition, it is home to the remarkable Victoria Falls.
 A bit more …

 Looking for more info?

-Contact us for more information, or ask us about our recommended game reserves.
+Contact us for more information, or ask us about our recommended game reserves, itineraries and safari lodge picks.
+For inspiration, photographer Richard van Haght shows you his Kruger.

 We read the temperature of our success by client feedback.
 If our clients are happy, we are happy.
 Positive comments keep us inspired and drive us forward.
 (Original reviews and feedback posted on the SafariBookings platform.)